Dimitri-Sumin/government-ai-pipeline-case-study/README.md

   Removing governance barriers does not shift commitment without explicit funding signals

 - Governance Constraint
-  In some systems, eliminating structural barriers immediately enables Level 3
+  In some systems, removing structural barriers enables progression

 This demonstrates that national AI commitment is conjunctural rather than additive.
 Strategic advancement requires joint institutional alignment.

----

 ## Repository Structure